Cody Ritt

 IMG_8526.JPG

-Membrane Separations
+Sustainable Separations

-membrane-based separations necessary for global water security
+membrane-based separations necessary for global water and energy security

 Schematic illustration of various membrane properties, treatments, and process conditions that influence membrane performance characteristics, such as water and salt permeance (A and B, respectively).
 Image taken from C.L.
 Ritt et al., J. Membr.
 Sci.
 (2022).

-designing ion-selective materials require novel approaches
+designing ion-selective materials require New materials and approaches

 Nanofluidics